dwyl/quotes/README.md

 mix deps.get
 ```

-That will download the module into your project's `deps`.
+That will download the module
+into your project's `deps` directory.

 ### Usage in `Elixir`